micahsheats/DCS325-Portfolio/README.md

 ![design for user experience example](./Krug_Reading_Notes/krug.png)

 These principles were best applied when we created our final project: a worksheet for potential and current DCS majors.
 This site exemplifies the principles of the book by being intuitive to the user and not making the user think anymore than they need to in order to navigate the site.
-We did this by putting the information in a logical order, breaking the page up into clearly defined hierarchies, having all parts of the site no more than one or two clicks away from the index, and providing brief and unavoidable guidance when it was necessary and relevant such as the warnings when a class could only be used to fufuill two of the four methods but was catagorized under more.
+We did this by putting the information in a logical order, breaking the page up into clearly defined hierarchies, having all parts of the site no more than one or two clicks away from the index, and providing brief and unavoidable guidance when it was necessary and relevant such as the warnings when a class could only be used to fufill two of the four methods but was catagorized under more.